canonical/sphinx-filtered-toctree/README.md

 ## Project setup

-hello-ext is published on PyPI and can be installed with:
+filtered-toctree is published on PyPI and can be installed with:

 ```bash
 pip install filtered-toctree